About Chimpanzee trekking in Budongo Forest reserve

 Starting from 6.00 am until 6.00 pm, full day chimpanzee tracking—also known as chimpanzee habituation

-Tracking chimps requires minimum age of 15 years.
-Aim is to reduce chances of spreading and getting communicative illnesses.
+Tracking chimps requires a minimum age of 15 years.
+The aim is to reduce the chances of spreading and getting communicable illnesses.

 Wild, extremely mobile and suited for natural environments, chimps are One cannot determine how long it takes to arrive at their precise whereabouts.